dmyersturnbull/dmyersturnbull.github.io/contents/ref/maintainer-guide.md

 ### Issues

-Issues to be worked on must have exactly 1 `type:` label, and they should have the label `status: ready for dev`.
+Issues to be worked on must have exactly 1 `type:` label, and they should have the label `state: ready for dev`.
 Use `effort:` and `priority:` labels where helpful.

 Split large issues into bit-sized pieces and list those in the larger issue’s description.